 The “Foundation” Essays: Theories need a base to reason from.
 Unfortunately, J. K. Rowling didn’t really provide one.
-Here is one attempt to draft some workable paradigms for Magic in the Potterverse.
-This set of assumptions underpin the rest of the articles in this collection.
+This is an attempt to draft some workable paradigms for Magic in the Potterverse.
+This set of assumptions underpin the rest of the articles on this website.

 Oh Wide, Wide (Wizarding) World: Topics pretaining to general subjects related to the Wizarding World, as it is portrayed throughout the series.
 Which is to say, modern-day Wizarding Britain.
-In general, how things seem to be done there.
+Addressing how things appear to be done there.
 Touches uopn various social issues and the Art of Wandmaking.

 O!
-The Times are Out of Joint!: An attempt to construct a timeline for the Wizarding World over the course of the series of Harry Potter.
+The Times are Out of Joint!: An attempt to construct a timeline for the Wizarding World leading up to the opening of the series of Harry Potter.
 Which, in effect, boils down to events of the British Wizarding World over the course of the lifetime of Albus Dumbledore.